 Co written by Mr. Marshall Nych (Math lab K-6 teacher at Mercer Elementary) and Ms. Emily Wilson (Student teacher in the Math Lab with Mr. Nych)

-Another facet of this lesson the reader couldn’t possible know (unless the audience happens to be an 8 year-old enrolled in the Mercer School District) was the hard-to-swallow pill that subtraction with regrouping was a math topic revisited by 2nd graders approximately 37 times already this academic year.
-To design a lesson that engaged the 2nd grade students, though they have small feet, would be no small feat.
+Another important aspect of this lesson that the reader may not know (unless they happen to be an 8-year-old enrolled in the Mercer School District) is that subtraction with regrouping had already been revisited by 2nd graders approximately 37 times in the current academic year.
+Designing a lesson that would engage 2nd grade students, despite their age and experience with the topic, was no easy feat."

-So there I was with twenty second graders staring at me, about to convince them that the Cincinnati Zoo desperately needed us, in Mercer, PA, to help them rescue a penguin.
+So there I was with twenty-second graders staring at me, about to convince them that the Cincinnati Zoo desperately needed us in Mercer, PA, to help them rescue a penguin.
 Not only do they need our help, but they need us to solve some subtraction problems to unlock the food for the little penguin.
-With their first mission activity, they solved seven subtraction with regrouping problems.
+With their first mission activity, they solved seven subtractions with regrouping problems.
 With the second, another four problems- and these were word problems!
 The last mission had another six problems.
-In all, that day those second graders solved eighteen subtraction problems.
+In all, that day, those second graders solved eighteen subtraction problems.

-The amazing thing was that they were into it; they thought it was a game!
-When I handed them their lock folder with clues, they looked at me with excitement as they proclaimed, “This is official!”
+Amazingly, they were into it; they thought it was a game!
+When I handed them their lock folder with clues, they excitedly looked at me as they proclaimed, “This is official!”
 They cheered with excitement every time they unlocked a lock.
 There were so many “lightbulb” moments as they figured out how the clues worked together.
-All my fears faded away as they left the classroom chattering and laughing about the fun they had.
-The extra work and risks that I took were worth it when I saw twenty second graders excited about math.
+All my fears faded away as they left the classroom, chattering and laughing about the fun they had.
+The extra work and risks I took were worth it when I saw twenty-second graders excited about math.